 What sets us apart?
-TDI is more than your typical fellowship program.
+TDI is more than your typical bootcamp.
 We’re a synergetic program where our students work on projects they’re passionate about—which, in our experience, leads to thriving, business-minded individuals.
-Students work closely with our industry partners, subject matter experts (in both data and industry) and experienced instructors to gain the necessary skills to jumpstart their data career, connect with top companies and earn more than those outside a fellowship.
+Students work closely with our industry partners, subject matter experts (in both data and industry) and experienced instructors to gain the necessary skills to jumpstart their data career, connect with top companies and earn more than those outside a bootcamp.

 Our alumni work with a top-tier career coach to craft the perfect resume and hone interview skills so they can shine in front of potential employers.
 They also have the unique chance to meet and mingle with other alumni at our mixer events and interact with our prestigious hiring partners during the capstone showcase – both held during each cohort.